-An individual who has given a preference1 to a person who, at the time the preference was given, was an associate2 of his, otherwise than by reason only of being his employee, is presumed, unless the contrary is shown, to have been influenced in deciding to give it by a desire to produce, in relation to that person, the effect of putting that person in a position which, in the event of the individual's bankruptcy, would be better than the position he would have been in if the individual's act or sufferance had not been done
+An individual who has given a preference1 to a person who, at the time the preference was given, was an associate2 of his, otherwise than by reason only of being his employee, is presumed, unless the contrary is shown, to have been influenced in deciding to give it by a desire to produce, in relation to that person, the effect of putting that person in a position which, in the event of the individual's bankruptcy, would be better than the position he would have been in if the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN